What can I

 is submitted to National in Illinois.
 Our National Headquarters keeps

-20% and the other 80% goes into a chapter account for our community
+20% and the other 80% goes into a chapter account for our community efforts.

-labels and other supplies provided at cost by National Project Linus.
+supplies provided at cost by National Project Linus.

 Do you get